 Lucasi also boasts a ten-layer Kamui Pro Soft Tip delivering increased spin potential at the cost of decreased durability.

-Unlike the Lucasi Sneaky Pete pool cue, the LHC98 cue comes with a wrap.
+Unlike the Lucasi Sneaky Pete, the LHC98 Hybrid comes with a wrap.
 In fact, the included wrap is a high-quality embossed leather wrap!
 This wrap seems to be simpler in construction than Sport 2’s five-zone wrap, but who said that you need five grip zones to be on the top?

 - Soft tip with great spin potential.